Preliminary Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 The CSU prepares teachers for positions in California as well as other states.
 It is in the student's best interest to be knowledgeable about credential or licensure requirements of the state in which they intend to teach.

-The Preliminary Education Specialist Program has been developed in compliance with the changes required by the Commission on Teacher Credentialing (CTC).
-Candidates will be admitted to this program beginning in the Winter quarter 2011.
+The Preliminary Education Specialist credential program is accredited by the Commission on Teacher Credentialing (CTC).
 According to the CTC, candidates completing the Preliminary Education Specialist credential in Moderate/Severe Disabilities are authorized to conduct assessments, provide instruction, and special education related services to individuals with a primary disability of autism, moderate/severe/profound mental retardation, deaf-blind, emotional disturbance, and multiple disabilities in kindergarten, grades 1 through 12 to age 22, and classes organized for adults.
 The program also meets state standards authorizing instruction to English learners to develop English language skills including reading.

 Admission to the Program

-Applicants must apply to CSUSB via CSUMentor in addition to submitting a complete Program Admission File (PAF) to be considered for admission to the Preliminary Education Specialist Credential Program in Moderate/Severe Disabilities.
-Applicants must meet BOTH the general requirements of the University for Postbaccalaureate Admission and the program requirements in order to be admitted to the university and classified as a credential candidate.
-In preparation for admission to the basic credential program, applicants must review the Special Education Credential Program Admission Booklet and attend a mandatory Information Session scheduled through Teacher Education in the College of Education Student Services at either the San Bernardino or Palm Desert campus.
+Applicants must apply to CSUSB via CSUApply in addition to submitting a complete Program Admission File (PAF) to be considered for admission to the Preliminary Education Specialist Credential Program in Moderate/Severe Disabilities.
+Applicants must meet BOTH the general requirements of the University for Postbaccalaureate Admission and the credential program requirements in order to be admitted to the university and classified as a credential candidate.
+In preparation for admission to the basic credential program, applicants must review the Special Education Credential Program Admission Booklet which can be downloaded from the Special Education Program web pages on the CSUSB website at: CSU Special Education Program website and attend a mandatory Information Session scheduled through the College of Education Student Services at either the San Bernardino or Palm Desert campus.
 At this session, applicants will receive instructions for completing their PAF.
-Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the quarter of admission.
+Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the semester of admission.
 Admission to the program is based on the following requirements included in the PAF:

 - Completion of an application form;